petrpavlik/vapor-saas-backend-template/README.md

 ## Want to Learn More?
 I'm hard at work working on a video course providing a detailed walk through of this template and Vapor framework in general.
-If you're interested, or would just like to support further development, you can [pre-order the course at a 50% discount](https://buy.stripe.com/3cs5l87trcH01zOfYZ).
+If you're interested, or would just like to support further development, you can [pre-order the course at a 50% discount](https://buy.stripe.com/4gwbLy5X02MqaModQQ).
 You'll get all the materials to the amail you provide during the checkout as soon as I start rolling the course out.
-I'll send you a confirmation email as soon as I process the email.
-Please reach out to petrpavlik@me.com with any issues/questions.